-SMED (Single-Minute Exchange of Die) is a system for dramatically The essence of the SMED system is to convert as many changeover steps as possible to “external” (performed while the equipment is running), and to simplify and streamline the remaining steps.
+SMED (Single-Minute Exchange of Die) is a system for dramatically reducing the time it takes to complete equipment changeovers.
+The essence of the SMED system is to convert as many changeover steps as possible to “external” (performed while the equipment is running), and to simplify and streamline the remaining steps.
 The name Single-Minute Exchange of Die comes from the goal of reducing changeover times to the “single” digits (i.e., less than 10 minutes).

 A successful SMED program will have the following benefits:

 SMED was developed by Shigeo Shingo, a Japanese industrial engineer who was extraordinarily successful in helping companies dramatically reduce their changeover times.
 His pioneering work led to documented reductions in changeover times averaging 94% (e.g., from 90 minutes to less than 5 minutes) across a wide range of companies.

 Changeover times that improve by a factor of 20 may be hard to imagine, but consider the simple example of changing a tire:

 Many techniques used by NASCAR pit crews (performing as many steps as possible before the pit stop begins; using a coordinated team to perform multiple steps in parallel; creating a standardized and highly optimized process) are also used in SMED.
 In fact, the journey from a 15-minute tire changeover to a 15-second tire changeover can be considered a SMED journey.